ParallelMaths/parallel/pages/7-14-sumaze.md

 iPhone could be used to guide 120,000,000 Apollo era spacecraft to the moon, all at the same time._

+Transistors are important components of computer circuitry, and the more transistors a computer circuit has, the more calculations it can do at one time.

 This remarkable improvement in computing is known as Moore’s Law.
 Wikipedia
 says: